There’s a “whole new world” to explore – if you’re ready to read the Bible to expand your mind…

-Here’s the normal format for these blog-posts: 1) a lead image, usually an old-timey painting, preferably by the likes of Rembrandt or El Greco; 2) the main text; 3) a bottom image, followed by; 4) notes and references, in Italics.
+And here’s a note on the the normal format for these blog-posts: 1) a lead image, usually an old-timey painting, preferably by the likes of Rembrandt or El Greco; 2) the main text; 3) a bottom image, followed by; 4) notes and references like this, in Italics.

 On that note, the upper image is courtesy of Age of Discovery – Wikipedia.
 The full caption reads: “Victoria, the single ship to have completed the first world circumnavigation.
 (Detail from Maris Pacifici by Ortelius, 1589.)”
 Another image in the article – a world map – showed the “Route of Magellan–Elcano world circumnavigation (1519–1522).”